 - STEP 1.
 The student must submit a written statement requesting a conference with the Academic Fieldwork Coordinator (AFWC). - The written statement must detail the nature of the grievance and the parties involved.
-This must explain the efforts the student has already made to resolve the issue that led to the decision to pursue it as a grievance. - The student must also forward a copy of the statement of a grievance to the FWE. - The AFWC will review the student's statement and interview the student and the FWE.
-This may be conducted via telephone, electronic communication and/or face to face as determined by the AFWC. - The AFWC will inform the student of any decision reached through conference. - STEP 2.
-Should a satisfactory resolution of the issue not be reached during the process outlined above, the student can: - Submit a written statement requesting a conference with the OTA Program Director and the Health Sciences Department Chair.
-In the documentation, the student must explain the nature of the grievance and attach supporting documentation from previous attempts to resolve the issues. - Upon receipt of all data, the OTA Program Director and Health Sciences Department Chair will convene a meeting with all parties within five (5) school days. - All persons involved in the grievance will be requested to be present. - A member from the OTA Advisory Board may be invited to attend to act as a neutral party.
-This person should be familiar with fieldwork educational requirements, but without personal ties to the faculty or the parties involved in the grievance. - After reviewing all issues, OTA Program Director and the Health Sciences Department Chair will provide written determination to all parties within five (5) days of the meeting. - The OTA Program Director and the Health Sciences Department Chair's decisions and recommendations will be final and acted upon immediately.
-These may include, but are not limited to: - Passing the FWII experience and moving forward with the OTA educational program sequence.
+This must explain the efforts the student has already made to resolve the issue that led to the decision to pursue it as a grievance. - o The student must also forward a copy of the statement of a grievance to the FWE. - o The AFWC will review the student's statement and interview the student and the FWE.
+This may be conducted via telephone, electronic communication and/or face to face as determined by the AFWC. - o The AFWC will inform the student of any decision reached through conference. - STEP 2.
+Should a satisfactory resolution of the issue not be reached during the process outlined above, the student can: - O Submit a written statement requesting a conference with the OTA Program Director.
+In the documentation, the student must explain the nature of the grievance and attach supporting documentation from previous attempts to resolve the issues. - O Upon receipt of all data, the OTA Program Director will convene a meeting with all parties within five (5) school days. - o All persons involved in the grievance will be requested to be present. - A member from the OTA Advisory Board may be invited to attend to act as a neutral party.
+This person should be familiar with fieldwork educational requirements, but without personal ties to the faculty or the parties involved in the grievance. - o After reviewing all issues, the OTÂ Program Director will provide written determination to all parties within five (5) days of the meeting. - o The OTA Program Director's decisions and recommendations will be final and acted upon immediately.
+These may include, but are not limited to: - Passing the FWII experience and moving forward with the OTA educational program sequence. - Failing the FWII experience but, with an opportunity to complete an alternate experience at another facility.

-- Failing the FWII experience but, with an opportunity to complete an alternate experience at another facility. - Developing and completing a plan of correction with the student's Academic Advisor and AFWC.
+- Developing and completing a plan of correction with the student's Academic Advisor and AFWC.
 Continuation is conditional on successfully completing the plan of correction, which may include retaking relevant OTA courses. - Failing the FWII experience and being dismissed from the OTA Program. - NOTES: 1.
 Decisions will be guided by the 2018 ACOTE Educational Standards, the FWPE, the AOTA Code of Ethics, the OTA Program materials related to fieldwork, the site-specific fieldwork objectives, AOTA Standards of Practice and other professional and legal materials bearing on equitable decision making. - 2.
 A student's ability to continue with his or her subsequent semester or begin another fieldwork II assignment after initiating the grievance process will depend upon the nature of the grievance and whether the student is otherwise eligible to continue.
-Grievance proceedings may prevent continuation with OTA course work, fieldwork II, and/or delay graduation. - 3.
-When it is determined that a fieldwork site or supervisor has not acted in the best interests of the OTA student or the OTA Program, the intent of fieldwork education and the profession, the College will consider a range of options including future use of the practitioner as a fieldwork educator/ to termination of the Fieldwork Agreement.
+Grievance proceedings may prevent continuation with fieldwork II, and delay graduation. - 3.
+When it is determined that a fieldwork site or supervisor has not acted in the best interests of the OTA student or the OTA Program, the intent of fieldwork education and the profession, the College will consider a range of options including removal of the practitioner as a fieldwork educator to termination of the Facility's Fieldwork Agreement.
 A facility wishing to provide fieldwork education in the future is encouraged to provide education about fieldwork supervision before re-establishing a fieldwork agreement.

-For grievances involving academic coursework and/or student life on campus, refer to the Grievance Procedure in the Maria College Student Handbook.
+\For grievances involving academic coursework and/or student life on campus, refer to the Grievance Procedure in the Maria College Student Handbook.